 Who maintains this app?

 This app is maintained by PostHog.
-If you have issues with the app not functioning as intended, please raise a bug report to let us know!
+If you have issues with the app not functioning as intended, please let us know!

 What if I have feedback on this app?